Mun-Min/Java_OOP/Projects_01/Name_to_Initials/README.md

 You must also write a small program in the main method that will:

-* prompt the user to enter a name
+* Prompt the user to enter a name
-* collect and store the user's input in a String variable
+* Collect and store the user's input in a String variable
-* call the getInitials method, passing the user's input as an argument
+* Call the getInitials method, passing the user's input as an argument
-* store the value returned by the getInitials method in another String variable
+* Store the value returned by the getInitials method in another String variable
 * Display the name and initials as shown in the examples below

         Example 1